kachark/FormFlight/README.md

 ## About The Project

 This library provides a first-look at the potential that optimal transport has in the areas of task assignment, resource allocation, flight formation, and more by offering a simulation framework from which to test these scenarios.
-Packaged into this library are examples focused on task assignment, specifically centered around the canonical target assignment problem.
+Packaged into this library are examples focused on formation flight.

-The examples provided generate a scenario where an agent swarm is tasked to rendezvous with a dynamically evolving target swarm of equal size which is attempting to terminate at locations in space.
-A dynamic decision-maker leverages discrete optimal transport to perform the optimal assignment of agent members to target members.
+The examples provided generate a scenario where an agent swarm is tasked to maneuver into a stationary formation.
+A dynamic decision-maker leverages discrete optimal transport to perform the assignment of agent members to target members.
 Comparisons are given with a standard nearest-neighbor method.

-The following initial formations are availble for the agent, target, and terminal state distributions:
+The following formations are availble for the agent and terminal state distributions:
 * Uniform distribution
 * Fibonacci sphere
 * Circle

-The available agent and target swarm dynamic models availble:
+The available agent swarm dynamic models available:
 * Double Integrator (2D/3D)
 * Linearized Quadcoptor (2D/3D)